segf00lt/website/content/blog/university.md

 # Friends

 I've had trouble sleeping.
-Busy mind, lot's of unexpressed thoughts.
+Busy mind, lots of unexpressed thoughts.
 The other night I went out with a good friend who I hadn't seen in a while, and managed to free some of the ideas from my own head.
 I long for this kind of connection with a classmate.